jenny5-robot/Scufy/README.md

 # jenny5-firmware
 Arduino firmware for controlling the Jenny 5 robot

-The firmware can control 4 motors (there is a constant defined in the program for this purpose).
+The firmware can control multiple stepper and DC motors and can read data from various sensors (ultrasound, buttons, rotary encoder).
+If it is uploaded on a Arduino Nano, it can control up to 4 stepper motors.
 This limitation si due to the fact that the robot is controlled by multiple Arduino Nano boards and each board has only 14 digital pins from each 2 are for Serial communication and each motor requires 3 pins (dir, step and enable).

 Jenny 5 firmware uses AccelStepper library for controlling the stepper motors.
 This library is available from: